How to Get an Apartment in New York Right Out of High School

 If you don’t qualify for a conventional New York City apartment, you can always try to find roommates to go in together.

-This may be very helpful especially in the case that you don’t earn enough to afford an apartment by yourself.
+This may be very helpful, especially if you don’t earn enough to afford an apartment by yourself.
 You can find roommates through social media sites like Facebook.

-On most search listing sites like PropertyNest, you can search specifically for rooms that are available.
+On most search listing sites like PropertyNest, you can search specifically for available rooms.

 Frequently, they are a far more affordable option.

-Searching for apartments and/or rooms being let by single property owners may also be a smart choice as they tend to have a more personable approach and may be willing to hear you out.
+Searching for apartments and rooms being let by single property owners may also be a wise choice as they tend to have a more personable approach and may be willing to hear you out.

 Sublets are another way to go.
 Those subletting their apartments may not have such rigid guidelines they use for tenants.

-In all situations, be sure to pay your rent faithfully and on time.
+In all situations, pay your rent faithfully and on time.

 Use Community Resources

-Young people can find themselves homeless for a variety or reasons, which are not limited to more stigmatized reasons like drug abuse, domestic abuse, poverty, or criminal activity.
+Young people can find themselves homeless for a variety of reasons, which are not limited to more stigmatized reasons like drug abuse, domestic abuse, poverty, or criminal activity.

 Some of these other reasons may be related to a death in the family, loss of employment, eviction, pregnancy, or issues affecting LGTBQ teens.

-If you find yourself in dire circumstances, where you may be homeless, soon-to-be homeless, or in between addresses, there are plenty of nonprofit organizations designed to assist at-risk youths.
+Suppose you find yourself in dire circumstances, where you may be homeless, soon-to-be homeless, or in between addresses.
+In that case, plenty of nonprofit organizations are designed to assist at-risk youths.

 Some of these organizations even may help you locate a job, continuing education, counseling, or a place to live.